 - Plan to submit all your applications prior to the December vacation so you can enjoy some well-deserved time off.
 This means you should be working on your supplemental essays this month.

 - Check the status of your applications once submitted to be sure all components of the application have been received by the colleges such as test scores, transcript, letters of recommendation, and all supplementary applications.
+Most colleges use a portal to which you log in and review the status.

 - Make a plan for standardized testing.
 If you think you will need to do test preparation, find a tutor or online class now and create a preliminary test schedule to ensure that you have adequate time to practice.